kaushalparikh/nuttx/configs/hymini-stm32v/README.txt

 	  mode for testing.
 The STM32 CAN driver does support loopback mode.
 	CONFIG_CAN1_BAUD - CAN1 BAUD rate.
 Required if CONFIG_STM32_CAN1 is defined.
 	CONFIG_CAN2_BAUD - CAN1 BAUD rate.
 Required if CONFIG_STM32_CAN2 is defined.
+	CONFIG_CAN_TSEG1 - The number of CAN time quanta in segment 1.
+Default: 6
+	CONFIG_CAN_TSEG2 - the number of CAN time quanta in segment 2.
+Default: 7
 	CONFIG_CAN_REGDEBUG - If CONFIG_DEBUG is set, this will generate an dump of all CAN registers.